banner

 Processing Key Events#

-In this method, the dispatchKeyEvent method of the view is called to dispatch the input event to the view tree.
+In this method, the view's dispatchKeyEvent method is called to dispatch the input event to the view tree.
 It is important to note that mView here is the instance of the decor view, which is set in the setView method of ViewRootImpl.

 private int processKeyEvent(QueuedInputEvent q) {